DataHubz/cse-registry/GOVERNANCE.md

 ## Contact

-Questions, feedback, or governance discussions may be raised via repository issues.
+Questions, feedback, or governance discussions may be raised via [GitHub Issues](https://github.com/DataHubz/cse-registry/issues).

 ## Changes to This Document